Originally published March 7, 2022. Updated February 24, 2023.

 8. I use the Instant Pot a lot.

 I’m a working woman, and I just don’t have several hours to prepare an elaborate meal.
-But I don’t want to sacrifice on flavor, either.
+But I don’t want to sacrifice flavor, either.
 The Instant Pot has become one of my favorite kitchen appliances for this.

 Some weeks, we literally use it every single day!